siuwafong/big2React/README.md

 # Big 2

+This webapp can be accessed online on Netlify [here](https://big2.netlify.app/)

 This is a two-player card game based on the popular Asian game Big 2.
 Currently, the game is restricted to two players and can only be played locally.

 # Libraries/Frameworks